troglobit/libite/README.md

   may still exist even though the program is no longer running.
 This is only a problem for clients.

+  See below for link to OpenBSD man page.

 - `pidfile_read(pidfile)`

   Read PID from pid file created by `pidfile()`.